aargar1/polaris/readme.md

 # Polaris
 Polaris is a feature-rich development board built around the Lattice iCE40 FPGA, designed for experimentation and small FPGA-based projects.
 The board provides a practical set of peripherals for graphics, storage, and USB-based interaction, all in a compact and approachable design.
+I designed it to implement a custom 32-bit microcontroller.

 ## Features